-Whether you're already a teacher or want a career in education, UC Berkeley Extension has the program to prepare you for your next step.
+Whether you're already a teacher or want a career in education, UC Berkeley Extension can prepare you for your next step.
 Fulfill requirements for a California teaching credential in adult education or career technical education.
-Take a class for professional growth, or complete a certificate enabling you to teach English as a second or foreign language (ESL/EFL) or to become a college admissions adviser.
-Study the theoretical knowledge and practical approaches to teaching Mandarin Chinese as a foreign language.
+Take a class for professional growth, or complete a certificate in order to teach English as a second or foreign language (ESL/EFL) or to become a college admissions adviser.
 Enhance your teaching skills with courses on successful reading techniques, inclusion of students with special needs, strategies for teaching health concepts, integrating technology into the classroom and other essential topics.
-Most courses are held in Berkeley, San Francisco, Belmont and online.
+Courses are held in Berkeley, San Francisco, Belmont and online.

 Professional certificates are the highest level of academic achievement from UC Berkeley Extension.
 Specialized programs of study provide focused subject concentrations to develop skills within specific disciplines.
 Learn more.

 Specialized programs of study